PSDI-UK/psdi-variability-plot/README.md

 One you have a new project, you'll want to do the following tasks:

-1. Replace the "variability_plot" placeholders throughout this project with the actual project name.
+1. Replace the "psdi_variability_plot" placeholders throughout this project with the actual project name.
 This project provides a script to do this, at `scripts/rename_project.py`.
 You can run this through e.g.:

 ```bash
 $ python scripts/rename_project.py new-project-name New Project Name